rwilson04/zf2-dependency-injection/README.md

 Introduction
 ------------
-This is my attempt at creating objects the recommended way, using closures in the Module's config methods.
+This is a simplified application demonstrating a way creating objects, using closures in the Module's config methods.
 I started with Zend's Skeleton Application

-I'm trying to see if I can create multiple instances of a class using the AbstractPluginManager
+To create multiple instances of an object, the AbstractPluginManager is used.